dan-lind/igzplugin/README.md

 ## Remarks

-- This a very early release so **don't expect it to be bug free!**
+- This is a early release of the plugin so **don't expect it to be bug free!**
-- Currently **only Forex** is supported(no Stocks, CFDs etc.)
-- You WILL need to update the AssetFix with a Symbol name.
+- You WILL need to update the AssetsFix with a Symbol name.
 For instance the EUR/USD name is CS.D.EURUSD.CFD.IP
 - The default allowance for IG historic prices is 10 000 quotes per week.
-Keep this in mind.
 If your allowance goes to zero, you won't even be able to download quotes for the lookback period.
+This means it is not a good idea to use IG as a source for downloading long periods of historic data.
+-
+- Feel free to suggest improvements, post issues or suggest pull requests here on Github
-- Follow discussions for this project on the [forum](http://www.opserver.de/ubb7/ubbthreads.php?ubb=showflat&Number=447697&#Post447697)
+- Follow discussions for this project on the [Zorro forum](http://www.opserver.de/ubb7/ubbthreads.php?ubb=showflat&Number=447697&#Post447697)
+- Find me on Twitter, @SweetSpotDan